Skip to main content

 Tristan has worked for the CPS for most of his career in a range of roles across Operational Units, CPS national headquarters, as part of a CJS multi-agency project team, as a Senior Business Manager in CPS London, as the Area Business Manager for CPS West Midlands, and Deputy Director of Operational Delivery.

-Mike Browne - Director of Communications (Interim)
+Lisa Benbow - Director of Communications

 Steve Buckingham - Chief Finance Officer